reverentOne/SwitchHack/README.md

 		</table>
 		</details>
 * Micro SD card (256GB or 512GB Recommended, 64GB Minimum)
-  - Keep in mind that games are on average 5GB but the largest ones are over 15GB
+  - Keep in mind that games are on average 5GB, but the largest ones are over 15GB
   - Quality is important as this will help with boot and load times
 * RCM jig (highly recommended) <a href="https://www.amazon.com/s?k=rcm+jig&crid=2WTYTM5F11KRR&sprefix=rcm+jig%2Caps%2C145&ref=nb_sb_noss_1">Find on Amazon</a>
 * A device to send a payload
-  - PC recommended, but android phones or jailbroken ios devises also work
+  - PC recommended, but android phones or jailbroken IOS devises also work
 * Some kind of USB cable to connect your Switch to your PC or other payload sender of choice